Thahira-Thasneem/Analyst-Builder/README.md

 # Analyst-Builder-Solutions
-MySQL and Python - Solutions to the questions on https://www.analystbuilder.com/ (only questions with FREE access are included)
+MySQL and Python - Solutions to the questions on https://www.analystbuilder.com/ (only solutions to the questions with FREE access are included)